ronnieholm/FSharp-onion-architecture-sample/README.md

 based on business complexity and expected evolution of the application: if core is expected to only ever be accessed through the web service, code from core handlers could be moved to HTTP handlers.
-On the other hand, if core is to be exposed through multiple of web, gRPC, console, or a long running service, the extra indirection with core handlers becomes valuable.
+On the other hand, if core is to be exposed through multiple of web, gRPC, console, or a long-running service, the extra indirection with core handlers becomes valuable.

-The sample constraints itself to The Blue Book concepts rather than cutting corners due to unknown unknows.
+The sample constraints itself to The Blue Book concepts rather than cutting corners due to unknown unknowns.
 That means implementing CQRS, aggregates, entities, domain events, and so on.
 For the HTTP API, the sample adheres to the Zalando API guidelines.
 It doesn't mean The Blue Book and the Zalando API guidelines are the end all, be all, but it's important the sample adopts